wombleton/gitlaw-nz/acts/M/Machinery Act 1950.md

 ##### 29 Penalties

-*   (1) Every person who commits an offence against this Act shall be liable on summary conviction---
+*   (1) Every person who commits an offence against this Act shall be liable on conviction---

     *   (a) in the case of an offence against [section 11][14], to imprisonment for a term not exceeding 6 months: